 A bed quilt for a granddaughter.
 One of the first quilts I ever made.
 The longarm quilter asked whose pattern I used.
 I didn’t even know what she meant.
 I didn’t know you could buy patterns.
 I designed it myself.
+Made in about 2009.

 The Flip Side.
 64″ x 76″.
 Finished December 2014.